kfarr3/MLND-Capstone/docs/report.md

 Utilizing predictive machine-learning algorithms, this research attempts to pinpoint which vulnerabilities are most likely to become usable exploits, helping prioritize which systems need priority patching.
 When a vulnerability is discovered and a CVE is created for it, attributes are assigned to the CVE that help determine the type and severity of the vulnerability.
 These attributes are:

-* _Attack/Access Vector_: Level of access to vulnerable system, includes Physical Access, Local Access, Adjacent Access, or Network (Remote) Access
+* _Attack/Access Vector_: Level of access to vulnerable system, includes Local Access, Adjacent Access, or Network (Remote) Access
 * _Attack Complexity_: Whether or not extenuating circumstances are required to exploit the vulnerability, includes Low or High
 * _Authentication/Privileges Required_: Whether or not access credentials are required before the vulnerability can be exploited, includes None, Low, and High
 * _Confidentiality_: Measures the impact to underlying system if the vulnerability is exploited, includes None, Low, and High